1bharath-yadav/AIkonsole/README.md

 ## 📄 License
 This project is licensed under the GPL License.
 See the LICENSE file for more details.

+## 🎯 Objectives
+ 1.Document processing

+ 2.vision

+ 3.Audio

+ 4.summarizing long context

+ 5.code execution

+ ....and all other capabilities of the gemini api https://ai.google.dev/gemini-api/doc

 ## 🔗 Follow Us

 🌐 Website: coming soon.....
 📧 Contact: see profile